 Eastern Red Cedar Identification and Physical Description

-Reaching heights of over 60′ and is typically conical, oblongoid, or ovoid in shape depending on it’s surrounding conditions.
+The Eastern Red Cedar will grow to a height of 60′ (20 m).
+Its shape is typically conical, oblongoid, or ovoid depending on it’s surrounding conditions.
 It is an evergreen coniferous tree, so like a pine tree it will stay green year round.
 And as an evergreen, it can convert light to energy/growth year round.

 The trunk of Eastern Red Cedar is generally straight with much branching.
 Rarely divided at the base, the bark is fibrous and red/brown when young, turning gray with age.
 You can actually peel the bark off in strips.

-Young trees (< 4 years old) will produce awl-shaped leaves (needles) which are linear and 1/8″-1/2″ long (3-12 mm).
+Young Eastern Red Cedar trees (< 4 years old) will produce linear awl-shaped leaves that resemble needles that are 1/8″-1/2″ long.
 After 4 years of growth it will produce scale-shaped leaves which are smaller, being 1/16″-1/8″ long.
 The color will range from deep green to blue/green in summer, to pale green/yellow in winter depending on conditions.

-The root of Eastern Red Cedar is a shallow, spreading root.
+The root system of Eastern Red Cedar is a shallow, spreading root.

 How to grow and care for Eastern Red Cedar